wandeoki/AfriTrace/README.md

 - A digital marketplace connecting African producers with global buyers.
 - Transparent pricing, fair compensation, and reduced middlemen via decentralized processes.

+### 6. Settlement in native currencies
+- Product owners have the option of getting their proceeds in their MPESA/MOMO Wallet to aid financial inclusion

 ## Technical Implementation

 ### 1. The Graph Integration